Jofay-zs/ztrore/README.md

 The path I followed was first backend and smart contracts and then frontend.
 To see more about my path [scroll down 🔽](#my-path)

 ## Technical difficulties ⚗️
-The biggest problems I found was in smart contracts, due to my little knowledge on them.
-And in the beginning a mental block.
+The biggest problem I found was in smart contracts, due to my little knowledge on them.
+Also I have some difficulties writing the documentation, due to my regular English.

 ## Improvements for the future 🔮
 I thought of two options for the future of this project.